thioseck/Project_We_Rate_Dogs/Readme.md

 + Storing the clean dataset in a csv file
 +   Analyzing, and visualizing our wrangled data
 +   Reporting on:
-    1) our data wrangling efforts and
+    1) our data wrangling efforts
-    2) ourr data analyses and visualizations
+    2) our data analyses and visualizations

 # Tools
-In this project, we use Python 2 or 3 and is designed to be completed through the Jupyter Notebooks IDE.
-We use the Anaconda distribution to install Python, since the distribution includes all necessary Python libraries as well as Jupyter Notebooks.
-The following libraries are expected to be used in this project:
+We will use Python 2 or 3 to complete the project through the Jupyter Notebooks IDE.
+Anaconda distribution will be use to install Python, since the distribution includes all necessary Python libraries as well as Jupyter Notebooks.
+The following libraries will be expected to be used in this project:

 + pandas
 + NumPy